flutter/website/src/content/ui/interactivity/focus.md

 ## Overview

 Flutter includes a focus system that directs keyboard input to a particular part of an app.
-To "focus" the input to part of an app, users tap or click on the desired UI element.
+To "focus" the input to part of an app, app users can take action depending on their input method.

+* To change focus on touch interfaces, app users tap or click on the desired UI element.

+* To change focus on traditional interfaces, app users can use the mouse to click on the desired UI element or press a keyboard shortcut to move focus.

-Once in focus, text entered with the keyboard appears in that element.
+Once in focus, text entered with the keyboard flows to that element.
+Text input could control objects or display text in a text field.
 This continues until the focus moves to another element in the app.
-App users also can press a particular keyboard shortcut to move focus, typically <kbd>Tab</kbd>, which is called _tab traversal_.

 :::secondary What you'll learn